TheOdinProject/curriculum/ruby_programming/object_oriented_programming_basics/lesson_oop.md

 * Now you're ready to read through [Zetcode's OOP section](http://zetcode.com/lang/rubytutorial/oop/).
 * Read through [Zetcode's second OOP section](http://zetcode.com/lang/rubytutorial/oop2/) until they start talking about exceptions (~80% of the way down).

+### Knowledge Check

+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+- <a class="knowledge-check-link" href="https://www.eriktrautman.com/posts/ruby-explained-classes">What is a class?</a>
+- <a class="knowledge-check-link" href="https://www.eriktrautman.com/posts/ruby-explained-classes">When should you use a class?</a>
+- <a class="knowledge-check-link" href="https://www.eriktrautman.com/posts/ruby-explained-classes">What are getters and setters?</a>
+- <a class="knowledge-check-link" href="https://www.eriktrautman.com/posts/ruby-explained-classes">What is inheritance?</a>
+- <a class="knowledge-check-link" href="https://www.eriktrautman.com/posts/ruby-explained-inheritance-and-scope">What is a scope?</a>
+- <a class="knowledge-check-link" href="https://www.eriktrautman.com/posts/ruby-explained-inheritance-and-scope">When is a new scope defined?</a>